 Third, the trade value portion is not a perfect science.
 Is there an echo in here?
 While Saquon Barkley sits at a 120 trade value, I don’t think anyone in their right mind will trade him for four or even five 30s.
 You’re not getting Saquon for your combo of Mark Ingram, Alshon Jeffery, James White and Tyler Lockett.
 You just won’t.
 A good rule of thumb is that the trades can only feature one more player on the other side (so a 1-for-2 or a 2-for-3) which keeps you in the range of two good players for one great one.
 Plus it keeps you out of the range of insulting your trade partner.

 Lastly, I do consider this ELTVC as a PPR scoring system and QB-Flex.
 If you’re playing Empire without QB-Flex, I feel sorry for you.
 It’s an absolute must in 12-teamers to keep the value of QBs vibrant.
-If not, everyone has one QB they like and no one trades that position ever.
 The TVC is supposed to get your trade juices flowing!
 We want to see great trades that spawn from this.
 If you make a trade and you’ve used this tool, please tweet me your trade at @ExplosiveOutput.

 I will update this periodically throughout the year.
 Today’s version is from January 8, 2020.
 This may be the last TVC that we see before the NFL Draft Combine.